Kuroda Nagamasa: Ishida Mitsunari incident

 According to popular belief, in 1598, after the death of Toyotomi Hideyoshi, the government of Japan had an incident when seven military generals consisting of Fukushima Masanori, Katō Kiyomasa, Ikeda Terumasa, Hosokawa Tadaoki, Asano Yoshinaga, Katō Yoshiaki, and Kuroda Nagamasa planned a conspiracy to kill Ishida Mitsunari.
 The supposed motivation for the conspiracy was dissatisfaction towards Mitsunari, who had written poor assessments and underreported the achievements of those generals during the Imjin war.
-However, despite classical historiography depicting the event as "seven generals who conspired against Mitsunari", modern historian Watanabe Daimon noted that many more generals were involved, including Hachisuka Iemasa, Tōdō Takatora, and Kuroda Yoshitaka who brought their troops and entourages to confront Mitsunari.
+Despite classical historiography depicting the event as "seven generals who conspired against Mitsunari", many more generals were involved, including Hachisuka Iemasa, Tōdō Takatora, and Kuroda Yoshitaka who brought their troops and entourages to confront Mitsunari.

 The generals gathered at Kiyomasa's mansion in Osaka Castle.
 From there, they moved into Mitsunari's mansion.
 When Mitsunari learned of this from Jiemon Kuwajima, a servant of Toyotomi Hideyori, he fled to hide in Satake Yoshinobu's mansion with Shima Sakon and others.
 When the generals found that Mitsunari had fled, they searched the mansions of other feudal lords in Osaka Castle, while Kato's army approached the Satake residence.
 During this time, Mitsunari and his party escaped the Satake residence, barricading themselves at Fushimi Castle.
 Learning of Mitsunari's location the following day, the generals surrounded Fushimi Castle.
 Tokugawa Ieyasu, responsible for political affairs in Fushimi Castle, attempted to arbitrate the situation.
 The generals demanded Ieyasu hand over Mitsunari, which Ieyasu refused.
 Ieyasu then negotiated a compromise to allow Mitsunari retire, and for a review of the assessment of the Battle of Ulsan Castle.
 He had his second son, Yūki Hideyasu, escort Mitsunari to Sawayama Castle.
-Historian Watanabe Daimon claims this was a legal conflict between the generals and Mitsunari, rather than a conspiracy to murder him.
+This was a legal conflict between the generals and Mitsunari, rather than a conspiracy to murder him.
 Ieyasu's role to mediate complaints, rather than physically protect Mitsunari from harm.

 Nevertheless, historians view this incident as an extension of political rivalries between the Tokugawa faction and the anti-Tokugawa faction led by Mitsunari.
 Since this incident, those military figures who were on bad terms with Mitsunari would later support Ieyasu during the conflict of Sekigahara between the Eastern army led by Tokugawa Ieyasu and the Western army led by Ishida Mitsunari.
 Muramatsu Shunkichi, writer of "The Surprising Colors and Desires of the Heroes of Japanese History and Violent Women", assessed that Mitsunari's failure against Ieyasu was due to unpopularity among major political figures.